$38 to acquire a customer worth $400? Sustainable. $380 to acquire a customer worth $400? You’re racing toward bankruptcy.

 Where:

-That “overhead” part?
-The part everyone conveniently forgets?
-It’s the difference between thinking your CAC is $100 and discovering it’s actually $150.
+Overhead is the line everyone forgets, and it’s the difference between thinking your CAC is $100 and discovering it’s $150.

 Blended vs channel CAC